gajalakshmi1702/demo/README.md

 My mother name is nithya and she is a home maker
-I have big family background  I have a one younger brother and he studied 12th standard iam a middle class family
+I have big family background  I have a one younger brother and he studied 12th standard iam a middle class family i have no roll model because my ambition is a doctor but enter this college still now iam change my thought to become a software developer and iam also try group 4 exam but i think next 5 or 6 years after me as a roll model for the other engineer